johnalison/WorkingPhilosophy/BookNotes/PersonalMBA.md

 # Personal MBA (Josh Kaufman)

-- Very good overall (probably to low level for me)
+- Very good overall (probably to low-level for me)

 - Formal business degrees often not worth the money.
 What you learn is very useful, but there are more efficient (and cheaper!) ways to learn it.

-- "Life is tough, its tougher if you're stupid" --John Wayne
+- "Life is tough, its tougher if you're stupid" --John Wayne #Quotes

 - "Education is not the answer to a question, it is the means to answer all questions" -- Bill Allin

-- "The limits of my language are the limits of my world" -Wittgenstein
+- "The limits of my language are the limits of my world" -Wittgenstein #Quotes

-- "Whoever best describes the problem is the one most likely to solve it" -- Dan Roam
+- "Whoever best describes the problem is the one most likely to solve it" -- Dan Roam #Invert

 - Your brain works with a lattice work of mental models.
 The key is to understand the most fundamental models -- the ones that do most of the heavy lifting.
   You can out-think smarter people if you hone your mental models and train yourself to be objective and multidisciplinary.

 - Even though we are constantly surrounded by it, business is one of the most complex and multidisciplinary human activities.

 - Definition of a Business:
   1) provides value that 2) other people want/need 3) at a price they are willing to pay, in a way that 4) satisfies the purchasers needs and expectations and 5) provides enough revenue to be self-sufficient.